Welding-education-and-training:

 Research Institutes

 A substantial list of institutes dealing with Welding Education and/or Research is listed with AWS.
-Click on AWS and then click under "Educational and Research".
+Click on AWS and then click on Education.

 How to keep up to date